trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-baker.md

 1. Ensure that the baker runs persistently.
 Look up how to run programs persistently in the documentation for your operating system.
-You can also refer to [Run a persistent baking node](https://opentezos.com/node-baking/baking/persistent-baker/) on opentezos.com.

    For example, if your operating system uses the `systemd` software suite, your service file might look like this example: